 In Rosemary’s Baby, one of the filmmaking techniques Polanski uses to achieve this is called Mise-en-scène, which is characterized by the constant use of long takes and supported by masterful cinematography and set design.
 Polanski uses this style of filmmaking to give the audience a sense of the space in which the majority of the film takes place (in this case Rosemary’s apartment).
 He also uses it as a means to allow the audience to connect with Rosemary as most of these takes are seen from her point of view.
 The audience only sees what she sees and only know what she knows, which plays beautifully into that “fear of the unknown” aspect that is so deeply rooted in the subgenre.
 The constant intrusion of her neighbors into her life combined with the consistent use of close-ups adds to the sense of claustrophobia in the film.
 That same constant intrusion by her neighbors, along with seemingly everyone telling her what to do and Rosemary’s submissive attitude towards them, adds to the sense of a loss of control.

 In the end, it is revealed to both Rosemary and the audience, that she was being manipulated by everyone around her (including her own husband) into carrying and birthing the literal spawn of Satan.
 Polanski makes the creative decision to never show the baby on screen, even after Rosemary looks on in horror.
 By not showing anything explicitly and leaving a number of questions opened ended, Rosemary’s Baby diverts from making the focus of the story this possible spawn of Satan and keeps the focus on Rosemary’s fears and paranoia.
 This allows audiences to develop their own interpretations and dramatize their own fears in the context of the story.
 It also invokes the fear of the unknown, allowing the viewer to paint their own terrifying picture of what was in that crib.
-Whether what you fear is something as simple as simple as the unknown, or something as complex as the fears that come with pregnancy, or even something as socially relevant as the ongoing struggle of women in modern society, Rosemary’s Baby exposes it along with many others.
+Whether what you fear is something as simple as the unknown, or something as complex as the fears that come with pregnancy, or even something as socially relevant as the ongoing struggle of women in modern society, Rosemary’s Baby exposes it along with many others.

 Stanley Kubrick’s The Shining is another staple of psychological horror and oftentimes considered one of the scariest, if not the scariest, movie ever made.
 Unlike Rosemary’s Baby, this film actually does show some paranormal entities on screen, but its true horror is brought on by Jack Torrance’s descent into madness and the overall feeling of claustrophobia brought on by being trapped in the Overlook Hotel with a murderous psychopath.
 Jack’s treatment of Wendy and his eventual murderous rage against her dramatizes a very real fear of domestic violence.
 The sense of claustrophobia combined with the domestic violence aspect of the story grounds it in a sense of realism, despite the supernatural elements, and allows the audience to connect with the characters and truly drive the fear home.